Bath Bomb Buying Guide: Choosing the Right & Safe Product

 Bath bombs are designed to be externally used only, and should not be ingested or come into contact with eyes or open wounds.

-Due to their colours and fragrances, bath bombs can be confused with toys or treats to pets and small children, and therefore, should be kept well out of reach of both.
+Due to their colours and fragrances, bath bombs can be confused with toys or treats for pets and small children and, therefore, should be kept well out of reach of both.

 Who Invented Bath Bombs?

-Bath bombs were invented in 1989 by a Dorset woman named Mo Constantine, who, along with her husband, would eventually go on to create the company, Lush.
+Bath bombs were invented in 1989 by a Dorset woman named Mo Constantine, who, along with her husband, would eventually create the company Lush.
 Mo was inspired by the way Alka Seltzers react when met with water.

 Is It Safe To Make Bath Bombs Myself?

-While making your own bath bombs is fairly safe and easy, as the ingredients are known household products, it’s wise to approach this with caution, especially when incorporating colourants and perfumes to the product.
+While making your bath bombs is fairly safe and easy, as the ingredients are known household products, it’s wise to approach this with caution, especially when incorporating colourants and perfumes.

-This is a product that comes into contact with the skin, so for full safety assurance, it’s best to leave it to the professionals!
+This product comes into contact with the skin, so it’s best to leave it to the professionals for full safety assurance!

 Where Can I Buy Bath Bombs Online?

 For some of the most delectable, fragrant, and fun bath bombs in the biz, simply take a look here!
-All of our bath bombs are reasonably-priced, vegan-friendly and cruelty-free, are scented using essential oils only/include no artificial perfumes, and contain sweet almond oil, which is known to soften the skin.
-Oh, and they’re completely handmade!
+All of our bath bombs are reasonably priced, vegan-friendly, cruelty-free, scented using essential oils only/include no artificial perfumes, and contain sweet almond oil known to soften the skin.
+Oh, and they’re entirely handmade!

 Conclusion

 So, there you have it!
-The complete guide to purchasing the right bath bomb for you.
+This is the complete guide to purchasing the right bath bomb for you.

-Bath bombs are great way to make your bath-time much more colourful and aromatic, as well as turning it into a mini spa. with many bath bombs on today’s market containing many properties that benefit both the physical and mental health.
+Bath bombs are a great way to make your bath time much more colourful and aromatic and turn it into a mini spa.
+Many bath bombs on today’s market contain many properties that benefit both physical and mental health.

-Bath bombs can be enjoyed by everyone.
-Many come with fragrances designed to be enjoyed by men, and there are plenty of options for children that will be absolutely fine for their sensitive skin.
+Everyone can enjoy bath bombs.
+Many come with fragrances designed to be enjoyed by men, and plenty of options for children will be fine for their sensitive skin.

 Back to blog